 - is subject to the control/direction concerning the way in which work is to be performed

 A clear distinction between a contract for services and contract of employment is crucial in deciding on applicable legislation related to labor, social security, and taxation.
 Employment contracts, under the Employment Protection Act, are of indefinite term.
 Fixed-term employment contracts are permitted under special circumstances such as temporary substitute employment, seasonal employment, under a general fixed-term employment contract, and when employees turn 67.
-Fixed-term employment contracts are converted into indefinite employment contracts an employee has worked for 5 years under a fixed-term contract or for more than 2 years as a substitute employee.
+Fixed-term employment contracts are converted into indefinite employment contracts after an employee has worked for 5 years under a fixed-term contract or for more than 2 years as a substitute employee.

 Employees are entitled to the following paid public holidays: